Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/Iron_loss_Estimate/README.md

 pp. 4602-4613, July-Aug.
 2022, doi: 10.1109/TIA.2022.3171528.

-Short guide through the different scripts in this folder:
+A short guide through the different scripts in this folder:

 Inrunner.m and Outrunner.m